Unsatisfactory academic progress

 End of year

-Students whose progress is considered unsatisfactory will be liable for exclusion from the Faculty.
-Unsatisfactory progress in a course is defined as:
+Students whose academic progress is considered unsatisfactory will be liable for exclusion from the Faculty.
+Unsatisfactory academic progression in a course is defined as:

-- failing in 50% or more of the units for which they have been enrolled in the previous 12 months (December to November, summer semester and semesters 1 & 2)
+- passing less than 50% of the units for which they have been enrolled in the previous 12 months (December to November, summer semester and semesters 1 & 2)

 - failure in a professional placement

-- failure to meet the conditions required by the Academic Progress Committee.
+- failing to meet the conditions imposed by the dean or by an Academic Progress Committee

 Students whose progress is considered unsatisfactory will be sent a Notice of Referral and Hearing letter after the semester two release of results and will be given the opportunity to show cause in writing and/or to attend an interview with the Academic Progress Committee (APC) as to why they should not be excluded.